 The following notes provide some indication of what the key issues are.
 RDC projects require formal proposals.
 Proposals undergo formal review.
 Researchers on approved projects must undergo special training to obtain Special Sworn Status to use the RDC lab.
 Data sets for projects must be prepared by Census (and/or others) and then placed on the RDC network to be accessed by researchers.
 Each of these steps involves time.
 This must be taken into account when considering and planning RDC projects.

 TXRDC project proposals must be previewed by and routed through TXRDC (to obtain approval for TXRDC lab access).
 The proposals are then submitted for review by Census (and/or other relevant agencies).
 Proposal requirements vary depending on many factors.
 The RDC Administrator can give guidance on requirements and how best to proceed.
-First time RDC researchers and researchers planning complex projects should expect at least 30-60 days (1-2 months) for proposal development time.
-In practice, it often takes longer.
+First time RDC researchers and researchers planning complex projects should expect at least 90-120 days (3-4 months) for proposal development time.
 Researchers with previous RDC experience and straightforward projects usually move forward more quickly.

 Once a project is approved, the researchers on the project become eligible to apply for special sworn status (SSS).
 SSS is necessary to gain access to the secure lab.
 Expect the application, approval review, and security training to take 90 days (3 months) or more.
 It can take longer for non-US citizens.
 Approval is not guaranteed but is likely for most applicants.
 The RDC Administrator can address questions about the factors that can cause approval to be delayed or denied.